Christine Danzi

 Before diving into what the landing page would look like, it was important to remind myself of the other key pages of the environment and how each core concept should tie back into the home page.

-For each core page, we could make recent objects easily accessible and allow users to filter/views specific objects based on what they were looking for.
+Alternatively for each core page, we could make recent objects easily accessible and allow users to filter/views specific objects based on what they were looking for.
 We'd need to consider what core action would need to be visible on each page.

 Essentially, users would be able to analyze process and record data, and we wanted to promote those core pieces of functionality on the landing page.